 Place the minced beef in a large bowl.
 Use the garlic presser to mince the garlic and finely chop the onion.
 Alternatively, you can grate or use a food processor in order to have the onion as finely chopped as possible.

-Grate the zucchini, and add it to the minced beef together with the garlic, onion and pamesan.
+Grate the zucchini, squeeze well the excess water, and add it to the minced beef together with the garlic, onion and pamesan.
 Season well with salt, and pepper.
 Mix everything together.
 Best to use your hands, if not, a wooden spoon should do the job.

 Shape the mince into balls, ideally they should all have the same size.